ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network with One Node.md

 ## Before you begin

-This example is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `macOS Sierra`.
+This example is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `macOS Sierra` and `Ubuntu 16.04`.

 ``` bash
 Geth